FalcoTK/character-ai/README.md

 this is the frist version (https://github.com/kpopdev/CharacterAI)

-# ❓ DOCS
+# ❓ DOCS & example
-click to go docs of PyCAI2 (https://tokais-creator.gitbook.io/pycai2/)
+click to go docs of PyCAI2 [CLICK ME](https://tokais-creator.gitbook.io/pycai2/)

+Discord bot with PyCAI2 [Click Here](https://github.com/FalcoTK/PyCAI2-Discord)

 # 🏅 My Comunity
 **THIS IS VERSION 2.0.2 UNDER DEVLOP PLEASE JOIN THE SERVER FOR NEW UPDATE!**